psakhis/Groovy_MiSTer/Readme.md

 ### GroovyMAME
  for src details, see GroovyMAME fork by @Calamity.
 Now merged https://github.com/antonioginer/GroovyMAME/releases/tag/gm0261sr002z
- ,to activate new MiSTer backend set on command line args:
+ ,to activate new MiSTer backend set on with (you can edit it on mame.ini or like arguments):

     -video mister
     -aspect 4:3